Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Deligne--Lusztig varieties

 Let $G$ be a \emph{reductive algebraic $\Fpbar$-group} defined via base change by a connected reductive $\Fq$-group $G_0$.
 Let $F$ denote the \emph{Frobenius endomorphism} on $G$, obtained by extension from the Frobenius endomorphism of $G_0$.
 Denote with $G^F$ the fixed points of $G$ by the Frobenius.

-Note that the datum of maximal torus, Borel subgroup, and the Weyl group is unique up to unique isomorphisms (cf. \cite[\S 1.1]{DL}).
-Fix a \emph{$F$-stable Borel subgroup} $B^*$ of $G$ and a \emph{$F$-stable maximal torus} $T^*$ such that $T^*\subseteq B^*$.
+Note that the datum of a maximal torus, a Borel subgroup, and the Weyl group is unique up to unique isomorphism (cf. \cite[\textsection 1.1]{DL}).
+Fix an \emph{$F$-stable Borel subgroup} $B^*$ of $G$ and an \emph{$F$-stable maximal torus} $T^*$ such that $T^*\subseteq B^*$.

 Let $W:=N(T^*)/T^*$ be the \emph{Weyl group}, where $N(T^*)$ is the normalizer of $T^*$ in $G$.
-At the same time, $W$ is the Weyl group of the root system of $T$, which contains a set of simple roots that is in bijection with a set $S$ of generators of $W$.
+At the same time, $W$ is the Weyl group of the root system of $T^*$, which contains a set of simple roots that is in bijection with a set $S$ of generators of $W$.
 In the literature, elements of $S$ are sometimes called elementary reflections or simple reflections.
 We denote by $\ell(w)$ the \emph{Bruhat length} of $w\in W$.
-It is the minimal number $r$ such that $w$ can be written as the product $w=s_{i_1}\cdots s_{i_r}$, where $s_{i_j}\in S$, $j=1,...,r$.
+It is the minimal number $r$ such that $w$ can be written as the product $w=s_{i_1}\cdots s_{i_r}$, where $s_{i_j}\in S$, $j=1,\ldots,r$.
 Here we call $s_{i_1}\cdots s_{i_r}$ a \emph{reduced expression} of $w$.
-The \emph{Bruhat order} $\leq $ on $W$ is defined by: $w\leq v$ whenever $w,v\in W$ have reduced expressions $w=s_{i_1}\cdots s_{i_r}$ and $v=t_{1}\cdots t_{k},\ t_1,\ldots, t_k\in S$ such that $1\leq i_1\leq \cdots\leq i_r\leq k$, and $s_{i_j}=t_{i_j}$ for all $j=1,...,r$ cf. \cite[\S 1.2.4]{GP}.
+The \emph{Bruhat order} $\leq $ on $W$ is defined by: $w\leq v$ whenever $w,v\in W$ have reduced expressions $w=s_{i_1}\cdots s_{i_r}$ and $v=t_{1}\cdots t_{k},\ t_1,\ldots, t_k\in S$ such that $1\leq i_1\leq \cdots\leq i_r\leq k$, and $s_{i_j}=t_{i_j}$ for all $j=1,\ldots,r$ cf. \cite[\textsection 1.2.4]{GP}.

+We say that $G$ is \emph{split} when the maximal torus $T^*$ fixed above is a split maximal torus and is defined over $\Fq$.
+In this case the map $F:W\to W$ induced by the Frobenius is the identity \cite[\textsection 7.1.3, \textsection 4.3.1]{DM}.

 Denote the \emph{opposite Borel subgroup} by $B^+$, recall that we have decompositions

 where $U^*$ and $U^+$ are the unipotent radicals of $B^*$ and $B^+$ respectively.